luxonis/depthai-docs-website/source/pages/faq.rst

 Encoded:
   - 12MP (4056x3040) : JPEG Pictures/Stills
   - 4K   (3840x2160) : 30.00fps (3.125MB/s)

+What are the theoretical maximum transmission rate for USB3 Gen1 and Gen2?
+##########################################################################

+The maximum bit rate (the PHY rate) for Gen1 is 5gbps and for Gen2 is 10gbps.
+But this is the line rate - meaning purely how fast the bits can change from 0 to 1 and vice-versa.
+So above this, there is the USB encoding of the data, and then above this the protocol that is being used.

+This FAQ answers the maximum transmission rate of USB-encoded data being sent over USB3.
+Keep in mind that this is prior to whatever protocol is being used over USB3 (e.g. USB Video Class (UVC), or XLink).
+Actual use of USB3 will always involve some form of protocol, which means the actual throughput will be lower than the following.
+And the CPUs involved may not be able to handle this throughput and/or the handling of the protocol used above USB3 at these rates.

+So that is to say, this is the absolute maximum possible data transmission through USB3.

+Gen1 (8b/10b): 4Gbps (of 5gpbs PHY rate)
+Gen2 (128b/132b): 9.69 Gbps (of 10gbps PHY rate)

+So interestingly, in Gen2 USB3, not only is the PHY rate 2x as high, the encoding overhead is significantly lower, as in USB3 Gen1 - each 8 bits get 2 bits of encoding added on top, whereas in Gen2, this can be increased to 2 bits of overhead for every 128bits of `data`.
+So in other words, in Gen1, 20% of what is being sent over the line is USB overhead.
+And in Gen2, this USB encoding overhead can be reduced down from 20% to 1.54%.

 What is the best way to get FullHD in good quality?